cssinjs/jss/docs/jss-preset-default.md

 `preset()`

-Preset exports a default function which accepts options.
+It exports a default function which accepts options.
 Options is a map of plugin name in camel case and plugin options as value.

-It returns a JSS options object, which can be passed to JSS constructor or the `setup`.
+It returns a JSS options object, which you can pass to JSS constructor or the `setup`.

 ```javascript
 import preset from 'jss-preset-default'